montysecurity/YaraRules/README.md

 # YaraRules

-Collection of Yara Rules Created by Me
+Collection of Yara Rules Created by Me for practice